 - Lower your insurance price – Cheaper insurance deals don’t necessarily mean bad insurance.
 If there is no necessity for the add-ons, leave them out.

 - Read and understand the policy – There’s no better way to get the best deals other than studying the key facts and policy statements.
-Determine what cover fits right for your car and will not help you out in times you need it.
+Determine what cover fits right for your car and that will help you out in times you need it.
 Also, check policy exclusions that you might need in the future.

 Get Insured with Aussie Car Loans